-- Standard Specifications for Municipal Services, Nova Scotia Road Builders Association and the Consulting Engineers of Nova Scotia - Atlantic Canada Guidelines for the Supply, Treatment, Storage, Distribution, and Operation of Drinking Water Supply Systems ACWWA & Atlantic Provinces - Atlantic Canada Wastewater Guidelines Manual for Collection, Treatment, and Disposal Environment Canada
+- Standard Specifications for Municipal Services, Nova Scotia Road Builders Association and the Consulting Engineers of Nova Scotia - Atlantic Canada Water Supply Guidelines ACWWA & Atlantic Provinces - Atlantic Canada Wastewater Systems Guidelines ACWWA & Atlantic Provinces

 The Design Engineer is to assess the possible change in ground water movement caused by the development (in particular the use of impervious bedding material) and is responsible for the corrective measures to prevent flooding or lowering of ground water table as a result of this ground water movement.
 The Design Engineer is to provide a geotechnical engineer's report on the effectiveness of the proposed corrective measures.